EvanZimmerman307/Reinforcement-Learning-Stock-Trading-Bot-/README.md

 ### Dataset

-The dataset consists of daily stock data for the Dow Jones 30 stocks, spanning January 2009 to November 2024.
+The dataset consists of daily stock data for the Dow Jones 30 stocks, spanning January 2009 to May 2022.
 It includes:

 - **Features**: Open, High, Low, Close, Adjusted Close, Volume, and calculated technical indicators (MACD, RSI, CCI, ADX).
 - The dataset is split into:
-  - **Training Set**: 70% (2009–2016)
+  - **Training Set**: (2009–2016)
-  - **Validation Set**: 15% (2017)
+  - **Validation Set**: (2017)
-  - **Test Set**: 15% (2018–2022)
+  - **Test Set**: (2018–2022)

 ## Running the Project

 ### 1. Data Preprocessing (Only if you add more stock data)

-The `data.py` script preprocesses the stock data by:
+The `data.py` script downloands raw stock data from Yahoo Financo:

-- Loading raw data from Yahoo Finance.
-- Calculating technical indicators (e.g., MACD, RSI, CCI, ADX).
-- Handling missing data and normalizing the dataset for stability.

-Run the preprocessing script independently if needed:
+Run the script independently if needed, but Dow Jones 30 data is present in the repository in csv format:
 ```bash
 python data.py
 ```